udacitydrl/continuous-control/REPORT.md

         hidden_layers = nn.ModuleList([nn.Linear(size_in, size_out) for size_in, size_out in zip(critic_units[:-1], critic_units[1:])])
         output = nn.Linear(critic_units[-1], 1)
 ```
-actor_units is an array used to hidden layer units.
+critic_units is an array used to hidden layer units.
 The batch normalization
 is applied to the first layer.
 As in the standard DDPG, the experience replay uses a replay buffer (ReplayBuffer).
 ReplayBuffer is implemented using namedtuple and deque of python collections